fbpx

 • Spinal Column

-Orthopaedic rehabilitation is focused on restoring function to the muscular and skeletal systems.
-Biokinetics concerns itself with the various types of disorders and injuries affecting muscles, bones, and joints.
-The biokineticist focuses on restoring function and reducing the risk of future injury or degeneration.
-Scientifically designed protocols are used for each specific condition to progressively increase functional ability.
-Exercise programs are individually designed for each patient to ensure optimal restoration of functional ability and is supervised to completion.
+Orthopedic rehabilitation is centered on bringing back function to the muscular and skeletal systems.
+Biokinetics deals with the diverse disorders and injuries that influence muscles, bones, and joints.
+The role of a biokineticist is to concentrate on restoring functionality and diminishing the potential for subsequent injuries or wear.
+Scientifically designed protocols are employed and tailored to each specific ailment, aiming to progressively boost functional capabilities.
+Exercise regimens are uniquely fashioned for every individual, ensuring maximum recovery of functional ability, and are overseen until full recovery.

 • Amputations